-->The root user account is the equivalent of the administrator (or) Enterprise admin account in the windows world.

 |Normal user||Visitor, sara||500-60,000||500-60,000||/home/user|

-In Red Hat linux uses user private Group (UPG) schema.
-According to UPG scheme, you create the any user account, the user consists the primary group with same name and same ID.
+In Red Hat, Linux uses user private Group (UPG) schema.
+According to the UPG scheme, you create any user account, the user consists of the primary group with the same name and same ID.

 Syn: <username> : <encrypted password> : <last passwd change> : <min>: <max> : <warn> : <inactive> : expires> : <not used>

-A root user can change password of self and any user in the system, there are no rules for root to assign a password.
-Root can assign any length of password either long or short, it can be alphabet or numeric or both on the whole there is no limitation for root for assigning a password.
+A root user can change the password of self and any user in the system, there are no rules for root to assign a password.
+The root can assign any length of password either long or short, it can be an alphabet or numeric or both, on the whole, there is no limitation for root for assigning a password.

 A normal user can change only its password.
-Valid password for a normal user should add here to the following rules.
+A valid password for a normal user should add here to the following rules.

 To manage user accounts, you can use the following Linux commands